South Dakota State plays North Dakota in Summit League Tournament

 Sioux Falls, South Dakota; Friday, 9:30 p.m.
 EST

-BOTTOM LINE: South Dakota State takes on North Dakota in the Summit League Tournament.
+BOTTOM LINE: South Dakota State squares off against North Dakota in the Summit League Tournament.

-The Jackrabbits are 11-5 against Summit League opponents and 9-6 in non-conference play.
-South Dakota State ranks second in the Summit League in team defense, allowing 73.1 points while holding opponents to 42.4% shooting.
+The Jackrabbits’ record in Summit League play is 11-5, and their record is 9-6 against non-conference opponents.
+South Dakota State ranks third in the Summit League with 14.1 assists per game led by Oscar Cluff averaging 2.9.

-The Fightin’ Hawks’ record in Summit League play is 5-11.
-North Dakota is sixth in the Summit League scoring 77.3 points per game and is shooting 43.2%.
+The Fightin’ Hawks are 5-11 in Summit League play.
+North Dakota has a 7-10 record against teams over .500.

-South Dakota State’s average of 8.8 made 3-pointers per game this season is the same per game average that North Dakota allows.
-North Dakota has shot at a 43.2% rate from the field this season, 0.8 percentage points above the 42.4% shooting opponents of South Dakota State have averaged.
+South Dakota State scores 79.9 points per game, 0.2 more points than the 79.7 North Dakota gives up.
+North Dakota averages 77.3 points per game, 4.2 more than the 73.1 South Dakota State gives up to opponents.

-TOP PERFORMERS: Joe Sayler averages 1.9 made 3-pointers per game for the Jackrabbits, scoring 13.0 points while shooting 34.4% from beyond the arc.
-Oscar Cluff is averaging 17.3 points and 12.2 rebounds over the past 10 games.
+TOP PERFORMERS: Cluff is averaging 17.3 points and 12.2 rebounds for the Jackrabbits.
+Kalen Garry is averaging 1.9 made 3-pointers over the last 10 games.

-Treysen Eaglestaff is shooting 40.9% and averaging 18.3 points for the Fightin’ Hawks.
-Mier Panoam is averaging 12.8 points over the last 10 games.
+Treysen Eaglestaff is averaging 18.3 points for the Fightin’ Hawks.
+Mier Panoam is averaging 12.8 points and 6.3 rebounds over the past 10 games.

 LAST 10 GAMES: Jackrabbits: 7-3, averaging 80.8 points, 36.2 rebounds, 13.2 assists, 3.9 steals and 2.3 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 76.4 points per game.